 - There will be an opportunity for an Associate to dispute a status determination

-- The HMRC are referring all status determinations should be made with reasonable care and transparency and have committed to improving their on-line 'Check Employment Status for Tax' tool known as CEST which can determine whether the role you do is inside or outside IR35
+- All status determinations should be made with reasonable care and transparency and HMRC have improved their on-line 'Check Employment Status for Tax' tool known as CEST which can determine whether the role is inside or outside IR35

 Why is this happening?